SSH access keys for system use

-- Add the public key to Bitbucket Server as described here:
+- Add the public key to Bitbucket as described below.

-Add an SSH access key to either a Bitbucket Server project or repository
+Add an SSH access key to either a Bitbucket project or repository

-You simply copy the public key, from the system for which you want to allow access, and paste it into Bitbucket Server.
+You simply copy the public key, from the system for which you want to allow access, and paste it into Bitbucket.